Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Preliminary

-Agent's performance is evaluated through the reward function $r_i:\cS\times \prod_{i\in [N]} \cA_i \rightarrow \R$, and each agent aims to maximize its own discounted return $\sum_{t=1}^T \gamma^t r_i^t$, where $r_i^t=r_i(s^t, \boldsymbol{a}^t)$, and $T$ denotes the horizon length.
-The agent's information set or structure $\cI^t_i$ captures the environmental feedback that helps the agent identify the policy improvement direction \cite{tao_info}.
-We consider the conventional decentralized information set, consisting of local feedback: $\cI^t_i=\{o_i^t, a_i^t, r_i^t\}$ in a non-cooperative multi-agent environment, including competitive and mixed cooperative-competitive scenarios \cite{lowe2017multiAC}, where agents may have distinct reward signals, i.e., $r_i\neq r_j$ for some $i,j\in [N]$.
+Agents' performance is evaluated through the reward function $r_i:\cS\times \prod_{i\in [N]} \cA_i \rightarrow \R$, and each agent aims to maximize its own discounted return $\sum_{t=1}^T \gamma^{t-1} r_i^t$, where $r_i^t=r_i(s^t, \bm{a}^t)$, and $T$ denotes the horizon length.
+We consider the conventional decentralized information structure \cite{tao_info}, consisting of local feedback: $\cI^t_i=\{o_i^t, a_i^{t-1}, r_i^{t-1}\}$ in a non-cooperative multi-agent environment, including competitive and mixed cooperative-competitive scenarios \cite{lowe2017multiAC}, where agents may have distinct reward signals, i.e., $r_i\neq r_j$ for some $i,j\in [N]$.
+Each agent aims to find a policy $\pi_i\in \Pi_i$ that maps the past information to some action at each time step: $a_i^t\sim\pi_i(\cdot|\cI^{1:t}_i)$ to maximize the discounted return, where $\pi_i$ is assumed to be a stochastic policy yielding a distribution on $\cA_i$.
+We use $\pi_i$ and its neural network parameterization $\theta_i$ interchangeably to refer to the agent's policy.
+In general, agents' information structures are different, leading to the challenge of independent learning under asymmetric information and recursive reasoning \cite{hammer24col, tao24col}.
+This work explores the use of the transformer in sequence modeling to address independent learning under asymmetric observability.